-I wish to everyone to be aware that what is on this page is links to or excerpts from laws and regulations both from SC and Federal authorities that I have seen and felt were applicable to us as kayakers.
+Everyone please be aware that what is on this page are links to or excerpts from laws and regulations both from SC and Federal authorities which are applicable to kayakers.
 In no way is this a complete rendering of the laws and regulations that could apply to us.
-Be warned just because I haven’t found it and posted it here doesn’t mean that there are not other applicable laws and regulations that you must meet in operation of your Kayaks.

-If you find something that you feel would add value to this page please forward it or a link to it to me for consideration to be posted here
+If you find something that you feel would add value to this page please let us know.

 The starting place would be the SC Department of Natural Resources website.